dominioncfg/just-functional-read-the-docs/pages/getting-started.md

 ## What's next

-You can learn more about how to customize the library [here](just-functional-home/)
+You can learn the more about the library [here](library-components.html).